 Additional data from business-to-business research firm Clutch shows that more than half (53%) of American workers value the ability to work in different locations.
 This explains the move toward leveraging flexible workspaces like WeWork, on-demand coworking space Made by We, and The Wing, a coworking space specifically for women.

-Not only can these types of services be cost-effective, but they also provide businesses with a flexible solution to office space.
-Startups, entrepreneurs, freelancers, even corporations like Microsoft and IBM all use shared office spaces to:
+Not only can these types of services be cost-effective, but they also provide small businesses with a flexible solution to office space.
+Small businesses such as startups, entrepreneurs, freelancers, even corporations like Microsoft and IBM all use shared office spaces to:

 - Scale their businesses